dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_field.md

 # The Kiske field

-The Kiske field is the first part of a series about British IT industry.
+The Kiske field is the second part of a series about British IT industry.
 Instead of a large article, I decided to split it in smaller chunks.
 A very important disclaimer: I have not been able to talk with the people involved in the story below nor check it out extensively, so please treat the story in the next section as fiction.
+First part is here: MEDIUM, or LOCAL.

 ## Definition - first story.